Sub4ikGG/switchmob-minecraft-plugin/README.md

 # SwitchMob Minecraft Plugin
-Funny minecraft 1.20.4 paper Kotlin plugin
+Funny minecraft paper plugin
 ~ Replaces a killed mob with a random one (30% chance)

+100% Kotlin